About Us

 AAUW TENNESSEE’S SERVICES TO BRANCHES AND MEMBERS

-Branch Networking—There are nine AAUW Branches in the state of Tennessee.
-AAUW Tennessee works to keep branches connected through the following:
+Branch Networking—There are six AAUW Branches in the state of Tennessee.
+AAUW Tennessee works to keep branches connected through the following: State Convention, Summer Leadership Summit, State Web Site, State Newsletter Publications, Twitter, and Facebook.

 Branch Assistance—The state provides support for branches in the following ways: